JamesLavin/jimmy_jukebox/README.markdown

 ## BASIC USAGE - DOWNLOADING MUSIC

-Warning: Downloading every available song would consume over 13GB of your hard drive.
-At last count, the roughly 1,796 jazz songs take up 6 GB (~ 3.3 MB/song).
+Warning: Downloading every available song would consume nearly 14GB of your hard drive.
+At last count, the roughly 1,956 jazz songs take up 6.4 GB (~ 3.3 MB/song).
 The roughly 657 classical performances also take up 6 GB (~ 9.1 MB/piece).
 The 243 bluegrass songs take up 822 MB (~ 3.4 MB/song).
 And the 126 rock songs are about 420 MB (~ 3.3 MB/song).

 To download a limited number of songs by an artist, add the number of songs you want after the artist's initials.
 For example, to download just 15 pieces by Beethoven (lvb), type: